Srinivaskolli45/-EVA8-Assignment/README.md

-# -EVA8-Assignment
-In step 1,
-Used 8 convolution blocks and restricted paramaters to 9,956 and trained the model .

-Input size (MB): 0.00
-Forward/backward pass size (MB): 0.43
-Params size (MB): 0.04
+Step1:

+Target:
+My target is to get the base network with less than 10000 parameters and achieve accuracy around 99% in 15 epochs

+Result:
+1. Total params: 9,956
+2. Training accuracy: 99.44 %
+3. Test accuracy: 99.46 %

+Analysis:
+1. With 8 covolutional layer and batch normalization network is showing quite stable training and testing result
+2. I have not observed any overfitting/underfitting sympton in network  nand not much devaitaion between training and testing result
+3. With this the target is achieved
-Estimated Total Size (MB): 0.47
+4. Estimated Total Size (MB): 0.47

-Achived the accuracy > 99.4 % at epoch 12th

-In step 2,
+5. Now need to think on  to reduve params and accuracy

+Step2:
+Target:
+My target is to get the base network with ~ 9000 parameters and achieve accuracy around 99% in 15 epochs

+Result:
+1. Total params: 9,026
+2. Training accuracy: 99.44 %
+3. Test accuracy: 99.43 %

+Analysis:
-Used 7 convolution blocks,adding padding at intial stage and restricted paramaters to 9,026 and trained the model .
+1. With 7 covolutional layer, and added padding at intial stage of convolution layers and batch normalization network is showing quite stable training and testing result

-Input size (MB): 0.00
-Forward/backward pass size (MB): 0.55
-Params size (MB): 0.03
+2. I have not observed any overfitting/underfitting sympton in network  and not much devaitaion between training and testing result
+3. With this the target is achieved
-Estimated Total Size (MB): 0.58
+4. Estimated Total Size (MB): 0.58  and total size is increased beacuse of padding at  intial convolution layers

-Achived the accuracy > 99.4 % at epoch 11th and stabilized 13 th onwards

-In step 2,
-Used 7 convolution blocks,adding padding at middle stage and restricted paramaters to 9,026 and trained the model .

-Input size (MB): 0.00
-Forward/backward pass size (MB): 0.41
-Params size (MB): 0.03
+5. Now need to think on  to reduve params and accuracy

+Step3:
+Target:
+My target is to get the base network with ~ 9000 parameters and achieve accuracy around 99% in 15 epochs

+Result:
+1. Total params: 9,026
+2. Training accuracy: 99.45 %
+3. Test accuracy: 99.46 %

+Analysis:
+1. With 7 covolutional layer and batch normalization network is showing quite stable training and testing result
+2.Increased the learning rate from 0.001 to 0.002 for learnining quickely
+2. I have not observed any overfitting/underfitting sympton in network  and not much devaitaion between training and testing result
+3. With this the target is achieved
-Estimated Total Size (MB): 0.45
+4. Estimated Total Size (MB): 0.45

-Achived the accuracy > 99.4 % at epoch 13 th onwards
+5. Now need to think on  to reduce params and accuracy